frontity-demos/2020-06-jsnation-workshop/README.md

 We'd love for you to be part of our ever-growing community.
 There are a variety of different ways in which you can find information about the project, discuss about it, and contribute to it.

 - 📖 **[Docs](https://docs.frontity.org)**: this is the place to learn how to build amazing sites with Frontity.
 - 👨‍👩‍👧‍👦 **[Community forum](https://community.frontity.org/)**: join our forum and ask questions, share your knowledge, give us feedback and tell us how we're doing, and meet other cool Frontity people.
-We'd also love to know about what you're building with Frontity, so please do swing by the [forum](https://community.frontity.org/c/dev-talk-questions)and tell us about your projects.
+We'd also love to know about what you're building with Frontity, so please do swing by the [forum](https://community.frontity.org/c/dev-talk-questions) and tell us about your projects.
 - 🐞 **[GitHub](https://github.com/frontity/frontity)**: we use GitHub for bugs and pull requests.
-See our [Contributing section](#https://docs.frontity.org/contributing) to find out how you can help develop Frontity, or improve this documentation.
+See our [Contributing section](https://docs.frontity.org/contributing) to find out how you can help develop Frontity, or improve this documentation.
 - 🗣 **Social media**: interact with other Frontity users.
 Reach out to us on [Twitter](https://twitter.com/frontity).
 Mention us in your tweets about Frontity and what you're building by using `@frontity`.
 - 💌 **Newsletter**: do you want to receive the latest news about Frontity and find out as soon as there's an update to the framework?
 Subscribe to our [newsletter](https://frontity.org/).